 Professor John Ikenberry, Albert G Milbank Professor of Politics and International Affairs, Princeton University

-Dr Linda Yueh, Fellow in Economics, St Edmund Hall, Oxford University; Adjust Professor of Economics, London Business School; Associate Fellow, US and the Americas Programme, Chatham House
+Dr Linda Yueh, Fellow in Economics, St Edmund Hall, Oxford University; Adjunct Professor of Economics, London Business School; Visiting Professor, LSE IDEAS; Associate Fellow, US and the Americas Programme, Chatham House

 Gideon Rachman, Chief Foreign Affairs Columnist, Financial Times